mjohndus/adminer/docs/configuration.md

 - Default value: `default`
 - Available in EditorNeo: YES

 Theme code.
 Available themes are: `default`.
-Please, be sure that the theme is compiled into the final single file.
+Make sure that the theme is compiled into the final single file.
+If the theme is not found, the default theme will be used.

 ### colorVariant

 - Default value: `blue`
 - Available in EditorNeo: YES

 Theme color code.
 Available variants are: `blue`, `green`, `red`.
-Please, be sure that the color variant is compiled into the final single file together with selected theme.
+Make sure that the color variant is compiled into the final single file together with the selected theme.
+If the color variant is not found, blue color will be used.

 ### cssUrls